kraigb/vs-product-guide/src/pages/Cross-Platform Server/aspnet.md

 - Built-in support for dependency injection
 - Ability to host on IIS or self-host in your own process

-ASP.NET 5 also runs on [.NET Framework 4.6](../../windows2015/windowsnetfx).
+ASP.NET 5 also runs on .
 For more information about Beta 5, see [ASP.NET 5 Beta5 Now Available](http://blogs.msdn.com/b/webdev/archive/2015/06/30/asp-net-5-beta5-now-available.aspx).

 ## ASP.NET 4.6